NixOS/nix.dev/source/tutorials/nix-language.md

 [lexical tokens]: https://en.wikipedia.org/wiki/Lexical_analysis#Lexical_token_and_lexical_tokenization

-Line breaks, indentation, and additional spaces are for readers' convenience.
+Line breaks, indentation, and additional spaces are for the reader's convenience.

 The following are equivalent: